Softwaremaker/Custom-vision-service-iot-edge-raspberry-pi/README.md

 Download your own custom vision model from the custom vision service.
 You just need to replace the `ImageClassifierService/app/model.pb` and `ImageClassifierService/app/labels.txt` provided by the export feature of Custom Vision.
 ### Update the configuration of the camera capture module
 Explore the various configuration options of the camera module availabel [here](https://github.com/Azure-Samples/Custom-vision-service-iot-edge-raspberry-pi/tree/master/modules/CameraCapture), to score your ai model against a camera feed vs a video clip, to resize your images, to see logs, etc.
+### Softwaremaker's Contributions
+### For those that are using the on-board Raspberry Pi Camera (as opposed to the USB Camera the author has shown in the video), the Raspberry Pi Camera needs to be exposed (visible) to OpenCV.
+Below are the steps:
+This entire bits can still work.
+Some minor tweakings to be done on the Raspberry Pi to enable the Official V4L2 Driver

+# Get the latest Raspbian packages
+sudo apt-get update
+sudo apt-get upgrade

+# Get the latest firmware
+sudo rpi-update

+# Load the module - Most important step.
+This exposes the Raspberry Pi Camera needs to be exposed (visible) to OpenCV in the author's code
+sudo modprobe bcm2835-v4l2

+# Testing
+# Record a video
+v4l2-ctl --set-fmt-video=width=1920,height=1088,pixelformat=4
+v4l2-ctl --stream-mmap=3 --stream-count=100 --stream-to=somefile.264
+# Capture a JPEG image
+v4l2-ctl --set-fmt-video=width=2592,height=1944,pixelformat=3
+v4l2-ctl --stream-mmap=3 --stream-count=1 --stream-to=somefile.jpg

+# Make sure the /dev/video0 stream/path is available to the bound container at /dev/video0
+ls -la /dev/video0
+lsmod | grep video

+# The same code will then still work without modifications to the author's codebase